Jaffna Sri Lanka

 Braganza landed his security force and marched to Nallur.
 This capital city of Sankili was situated on an open plain and was walled in a provided with bastions and entrenchments.
 Capturing the latter, the Portuguese penetrated into the city.
 The men of Jaffna resisted bravely but were defeated, and the city was taken and sacked.

 The Raja retreated to Kopay and fled during the night after setting fire to the palace.
 Among the treasures found in the city were those which had fallen into the hands of Sankili on the death of Vidiya.

 The Jaffna fort is dating back to the Portuguese rule in Sri Lanka.
 Later it was attacked by the Kandyan King of Senarath.
 In 1628 Senarath sent an expedition to Jaffna to seize that kingdom and the fortification for his sons who claimed it by right of marriage with the two daughters of the legitimate king of Jaffna.

 This expedition was led by the Atapattu mudaliyar of Kandy, supported by a Vadagar force sent by the raja of Tanjora.
 They entered the Jaffna peninsula, destroyed the churches, killed two Jesuit priests and marched upon the town of Jaffna.

 But Atapattu Mudaliyar could not hold Jaffna against the reinforcement of the Portuguese and was put to death at last by the Portuguese army.
 Jaffna fort was occupied by Dutch East Indian company once the Portuguese were dislodged by Dutch.
 Control of the fort was handed over to the British by Dutch in 1795.

 Attraction in the fort

-Jaffna Fort was closed for public for the last thirty years due to the security reasons.
-After winning the war against the terrorists in north Sri Lanka, the government has open the doors of the old fortification for the visitors.
+Jaffna Fort was closed to the public for the last thirty years due to security reasons.
+After winning the war against the terrorists in north Sri Lanka, the government has opened the doors of the old fortification for visitors.